Gargtanisha11/live-chat-app/README.md

 # 3sept - 10 sept
 (
   - page should not reload again ✅
-  - when message send update last message and if chat is new then add chat to the chatlist slice
+  - when message send update last message and if chat is new then add chat to the chatlist slice ✅
-  - functionality  for update the functionality and update the password
+  - functionality  for update the profile and update the password ( "setting" have list of multiple opt with profile option✅ in profile option have a page to change ✅ send the data to backend
+  )
   - group the chat message according to there date
   - delete message ❌
   - delete chat ❌